syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 ValidMessage
 </td>
 <td>
-Specifies positive message to be shown when validation is passed.
+Specifies the positive message to be shown when validation is passed.
 </td>
 </tr>
 <tr>